bhartiy/learnsellacious/pages/11.additional-attributes/query-form-fields/docs.md

 ---

 * **Query Form is a form by which customers can ask any query related to products.**
-* **After enabling Query form from backend, it became mandatory for the consumers to fill the form.**
-* **After submitting the form the price of the products will be shown to the consumers.**

 ##### **How To Create Query form fields**
 1. Go to Sellacious panel of your website.